 The team are highly trained to assist with any support needs that may arise and ensure that your learning is individual to you.

-Here at City College Peterborough we have a dedicated Pastoral Support Team.
-The staff are here to ensure that you are given the support you need in order to be able to overcome any barriers that are holding you back from achieving and progressing onto your next steps into Education, Employment or Training.
+Here at City College Peterborough we have a dedicated Wellbeing Team.
+The staff are here to ensure that you are given the support you need in order to be able to overcome any barriers that are holding you back from achieving and progressing onto your next steps in education, employment or training.

-The team are also dedicated to ensuring your safety and work in close partnership with teachers, parents/carers and local and national agencies such as the 0-19 service in the local authority.
+The team are dedicated to ensuring your safety and work in close partnership with teachers, parents/carers and local and national agencies such as the Targeted Youth Support Service within the local authority.
 Together they can assist you with anything from housing and benefits advice to counselling services if needed.

 - Mediation with friends

 Our Wellbeing Officers offer help with both your academic choices, funding and money issues and

 any additional needs you may have.
 You will be allocated a Wellbeing Officer who will also liaise with relevant professionals to assist in your transition to independence.
 We offer training in various aspects

 of daily life, such as using public transport; supporting a healthy lifestyle; managing money and improving

 The College believes that education is a right for all and will actively work towards offering equality of access and opportunity to all learners.